Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

-situate sub- and counter-cultural groups to broader social, psychological, medical, philosophical, and cultural issues in wartime and postwar American culture will be achieved by assessments: 1, 2, 3relate literary and filmic representations to wartime and postwar American culture to an advanced level will be achieved by assessments: 1, 2, 3critically analyse the aesthetic dimensions of a range of textual representations to an advanced level will be achieved by assessments: 1, 2, 3
+situate sub- and counter-cultural groups to broader social, psychological, medical, philosophical, and cultural issues in wartime and postwar American culture: 1,2critically analyse the aesthetic dimensions of a range of textual representations to an advanced level: 1,2relate literary and filmic representations to wartime and postwar American culture to an advanced level: 1,2

 1: Short Paper weighted 30%